webpack/webpack.js.org/content/guides/getting-started.md

 ## Conclusion

-Now that you have a basic build together you should move on to the next guide [`Asset Management`](/guides/asset-management) to learn about how to manage assets like images and fonts with webpack.
-By now, your project should look like this:
+Now that you have a basic build together you should move on to the next guide [`Asset Management`](/guides/asset-management) to learn how to manage assets like images and fonts with webpack.
+At this point, your project should look like this:

 __project__